- What is thought suppression

 Exposure to a traumatic event can result in post-traumatic stress disorder (PTSD).

-Because of fear conditioning, recurrent, intrusive memories of traumatic experiences are prevalent among those with PTSD, despite repeated efforts to suppress them.
+Because of fear conditioning, distressing thoughts and intrusive memories of traumatic experiences are prevalent among those with PTSD, despite repeated efforts to suppress them.

-The paradoxical effect shows that this avoidance strategy can backfire, leading to the very mental activity one wants to avoid.
+The paradoxical effect shows that avoidant thought control strategies can backfire because they lead to the mental activity one wants to avoid.

-People who suffer from intrusive aversive thoughts may engage in self-injurious behavior, suicidal ideation, or suicidal attempts to cope with them6.
+People who suffer from unwanted intrusive thoughts may engage in self-injurious behavior, suicidal ideation, or suicidal attempts to cope with them7.

 Effective thought suppression

-Over the years, different suppression strategies have been devised due to its health effects.
+Over the years, different suppression strategies have been devised to address the negative health effects of suppressing.
+Here are some approaches that show promising results8.

-Research shows that focused distraction leads to less distress than unfocused distraction for people with OCD thoughts.
+Research shows that focused distraction leads to less distress than an unfocused distraction for people with obsessive compulsive disorder.

 Stress and load avoidance